 - View the fingerings in a whole screen

 - Get more information about a chord

 Chord type filter

-Lists all popular chord types and represents all available chords for the tools and features in smartChord.
+- Professional: shows all chords that are also used in practice and represents all available chords for the tools and features in smartChord.
 There may be some exotic types that are not listed, but they are really rare.
 In this case, you can add the missing chord types from the Chord dictionary or you can send us a new chord type request.